the-cocktail/php-git-hooks/README.md

-# Git Hooks para proyectos PHP
+# Git Hooks for PHP Projects

 ## About

-Auto installed git pre-commit hook for running [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) code checking to PSR2 coding standard compliance.
-It checks only files that are to be committed.
+Auto installed git pre-commit hook for running [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) code checking to PSR2 coding standard compliance and [PHPStan](https://github.com/phpstan/phpstan) to discover bugs on code.

+**It checks only files that are to be committed.**

 Inspired by [Enforce code standards with composer, git hooks, and phpcs](http://tech.zumba.com/2014/04/14/control-code-quality/) and https://github.com/smgladkovskiy/phpcs-git-pre-commit and https://gist.github.com/BrizzleRocker/62ed61b37acf05344d4bce894e719251 .
 Installer checks OS on hosting machine and installs needed hooks for platform.

+## Prerequisites

+**Docker** & **Docker compose** the hooks execute checkings inside the php container

+.env file on root

+The hook uses default name "app" for the php container if you want to use other name add it to your .env file:

+    ```
+        SERVICE_PHP_NAME=app
+    ```

 ## Installation